JohJakob/johjakob.de/_posts/2019-03-22-build-your-online-portfolio.md

   <img src="/assets/images/portfolio-workshop/1-portfolio-workshop.jpg" alt="Portfolio Workshop">
 </figure>
 <article markdown="1">
-During the last semester break, I conducted a four day workshop together with [Felix Koppe](https://instagr.am/flxkpe).
-We wanted to give other students the opportunity to create an online portfolio from scratch in the form of a modern, responsive and fast website.
-In my opinion, an online portfolio is vital to their careers as designers.
+In my opinion, a well-designed online portfolio is vital to one’s career as a designer.
+This year, I conducted a four day workshop together with [Felix Koppe](https://instagr.am/flxkpe) to give other students the opportunity to create an online portfolio from scratch in the form of a modern, responsive, and fast website.

-Felix and I taught the basics of HTML, CSS and the easy-to-use content management system [Vapid](https://vapid.com), gave advice on how to create a basic HTML structure and manage content, and helped making more complex layouts.
-Even though the majority of the attendees have never worked with web technologies before, the end results were remarkable.
+Felix and I taught the basics of HTML, CSS, and the easy-to-use content management system [Vapid](https://vapid.com), gave advice on how to create a basic HTML page structure and manage, and helped making more complex layouts.
+Even though the majority of the attendees has never worked with web technologies before, the end results were remarkable.
 </article>
 <div class="div-grid-2">
   <figure>